Umayyad Caliphate: Coinage

-The Byzantine and Sassanid Empires relied on money economies before the Muslim conquest and that system remained in effect during the Umayyad period.
+The Byzantine and Sassanid Empires relied on monetary economies before the Muslim conquest and that system remained in effect during the Umayyad period.
 Byzantine coinage was used until 658; Byzantine gold coins were still in use until the monetary reforms c.
 700. In addition to this, the Umayyad government began to mint its own coins in Damascus, which were initially similar to pre-existing coins but evolved in an independent direction.
 These were the first coins minted by a Muslim government in history.

 Early Islamic coins re-used Byzantine and Sasanian iconography directly but added new Islamic elements.
 So-called "Arab-Byzantine" coins replicated Byzantine coins and were minted in Levantine cities before and after the Umayyads rose to power.
 Some examples of these coins, likely minted in Damascus, copied the coins of Byzantine emperor Heraclius, including a depiction of the emperor and his son Heraclius Constantine.
 On the reverse side, the traditional Byzantine cross-on-steps image was modified to avoid any explicitly non-Islamic connotation.

 In the 690s, under Abd al-Malik's reign, a new period of experimentations began.
-Some "Arab-Sasanian" coins dated between 692 and 696, associated with the mints in Iraq under governor Bishr ibn Marwan, stopped using the Sasanian image of the fire altar and replaced it with three male figures standing in Arab dress.
+Some Arab-Sasanian coins dated between 692 and 696, associated with the mints in Iraq under governor Bishr ibn Marwan, stopped using the Sasanian image of the fire altar and replaced it with three male figures standing in Arab dress.
 This was possibly an attempt to depict the act of Muslim prayer or the delivery of the khutba (Friday sermon).
 Another coin minted probably between 695 and 698 features the image of a spear under an arch.
 This has been variously interpreted as representing a mihrab or a "sacral arch", the latter being a late antique motif.
 The spear is believed to be the spear ('anaza) that Muhammad carried before him when entering the mosque.

 Between 696 and 699, the caliph introduced a new system of coinage of gold, silver, and bronze.
 The coins generally featured Arabic inscriptions without any images, ending the earlier iconographic traditions.
 The main gold unit was the dinar (from Roman denarius), which was worth 20 silver coins.
 It was most likely modeled on the Byzantine solidus.
 The silver coin was called a dirham (from Greek drachma).
 Its size and shape was based on Sasanian coins and they were minted in much larger quantities than in the earlier Byzantine era.
 The bronze coin was called a fals or fulus (from Byzantine follis).

 One group of bronze coins from Palestine, dated after the coinage reform of the late 690s, features the image of a seven-branched menorah and then later of a five-branched menorah, topped by an Arabic inscription of the shahada.
 These images may have been based on Christian representations of the menorah or on earlier Hasmonean models.
 The switch to a five-branched version may have been intended to further differentiate this depiction from Jewish and Christian versions.